 hold on

-We are observing peak-to-peak variations in some samples shown in Figure 8.
-The other 24 samples were analyzed in exactly the same manner as these two samples.
+Peak-to-peak variations in some samples shown in Figure 8 are observed.
+The other 24 samples are analyzed in exactly the same manner as these two samples.
 In both horizontal and vertical directions, peak-to-peak variations determine Spp (vertical) and Spp (horizontal) values.
-By using these values, we can derive the modulation transfer function.
+By using these values, the modulation transfer function can be derived.

 Plotting spatial resolution against the S pp values provides the modulation transfer function (MTF) in both horizontal and vertical directions.
 MATLAB’s enbw (equivalent noise bandwidth) function computes the noise equivalent bandwidth values.